uofuseismo/massociate/examples/magna/README.md

     31.5  7.50 4.31
     45.5  7.90 4.54

-Note, that this model has been modified so that 0 is actually two kilometers above sea-level.
+Note, that this model has been modified so that 0 is actually 1.5 kilometers above sea-level.

 Next, we run GrowClust's travel time calculator with the following script